This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Address: Up at The O2 Climb, The O2, Peninsula Square, London SE10 0DX

 YOU MIGHT LIKE: London’s best panoramic views here >

 13. Greenwich Design District / Greenwich Design District Canteen

 The newest addition to Greenwich Peninsula is The Design District, a new creative hub comprising 16 architecturally awesome buildings that will be used as work spaces and temporary pop-ups.

-Whilst it may not have the number of food stalls of say somewhere like Bang Bang Oriental Food Hall (the Design District Canteen has 6 stalls and 1 bar), the upstairs mezzanine for eating housed in a huge clear bubble feels more like Eden Project than east London so is quite a unique place to nom your noodles.
+The Design District Canteen has 6 stalls and 1 bar.
+Whilst it may not have the number of food stalls of say somewhere like Bang Bang Oriental Food Hall, the upstairs mezzanine eating area is housed in a huge clear bubble which feels more like the Eden Project rather than east London, so it is quite a unique place to nom your noodles.

 The Greenwich Design District Canteen is open daily from 8am to 11pm weekdays and from 8.30am at the weekends.